Levridge-Tory/LevridgeIntegrationDocs/docs/VFD.md

     - Click Save

-2. Create a restricted product regional list
 *Note* - An inclusive restricted product regional list needs to be created for each country before an exclusive list is created.

    - Product information management > Setup > Product compliance > Restricted products regional lists
    - Click New
    - Select a country, state, list ID and description.
    - In the Restricted list type field select Exclusive and save.

 3. Create a restricted product which will host the active ingredient listed in the VFD

     - Product information management > Products > Released products